 Representation of Sumitomo Dainippon Pharma Co., Ltd. and Sunovion Pharmaceuticals Inc. against Teva, Emcure, and InvaGen in ANDA patent litigation involving the Latuda® brand drug product.
 Latuda® is an anti-psychotic drug used to treat schizophrenia and depression in adults with bipolar disorder with annual sales totaling approximately $1 billion.
 The case concluded after a favorable Markman ruling forced the defendants to concede infringement and validity of Sunovion’s patent.
+The case is now on appeal to the Federal Circuit.
 (News Article) (News Article 2)

 Representation of Celgene Corporation against Natco, Arrow, Watson, and Dr. Reddy’s involving Celgene’s blockbuster Revlimid® brand drug product.
 Revlimid® is a more potent derivative of its predecessor Thalomid® and is used to treat multiple myeloma and certain blood disorders known as myelodysplastic syndromes.
 Revlimid® has annual sales totaling more than $6 billion.
 This representation is ongoing with respect to the case against Dr. Reddy’s.
 (News Article)

 Sunovion Pharmaceuticals (Lunesta®)